The Honourable Neil Wittman, Alberta's Chief Justice of the

 to carry on her lawsuit against Alberta's Environment and

 being negligent in monitoring and regulating EnCana Corporation

 (EnCana) in the hydraulic fracturing of a well, and negligent in

 investigating the alleged contamination of her water well.

-Please review our previous blog posts on these decisions,
+Please review our previous blog posts on these decisions, including:

 The most recent development is that ESRD applied to the Court to